infor-design/enterprise/components/datagrid/datagrid-api.md

 -   `groupable` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** Controls fields to use for data grouping Use Data grouping fx. {fields: ['incidentId'], supressRow: true, aggregator: 'list',
     aggregatorOptions: ['unitName1']}
+-   `spacerColumn` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** if true and the grid is not wide enough to fit the last column will get filled with an empty spacer column.
+-   `stretchColumn` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** If 'last' the last column will stretch we will add more options.
 -   `clickToSelect` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Controls if using a selection mode if you can click the rows to select
 -   `toolbar` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** Toggles and appends toolbar features fx..